facebookresearch/ParlAI/docs/source/task_tutorial.rst

 In this section we will illustrate the process of using the ``FbDialogTeacher`` class by adding the `MTurk WikiMovies <http://parl.ai/static/docs/tasks.html#mturk-wikimovies>`__ question-answering task.
 This task has data in textual form and has been formatted to follow the Facebook Dialog format.
 It is thus very simple to implement it using ``FbDialogTeacher``.
 More information on this class and the dialog format can be found `here <http://parl.ai/static/docs/fbdialog.html>`__.

-In this task, the agent is presented with presented with questions about movies that are answerable from Wikipedia.
+In this task, the agent is presented with questions about movies that are answerable from Wikipedia.
 A sample dialog is demonstrated below.

 ::